Beyond (and perhaps a reflection of) the value though are the practical applications that you may not be aware of yet.

 How do I get started on my NFT Collection?

-Whether the astronomical prices (many NBA Top Shots have sold in the six figures) will remain in their current stratosphere or if they’re just a bubble waiting to burst will remain to be seen, but it looks like NFTs are here to stay.
+Whether the astronomical prices will remain in their current stratosphere or if they’re just a bubble waiting to burst will remain to be seen, but it looks like NFTs are here to stay.

 If we’re your first time hearing about NFTs, and you want to get in, this is exactly what the crypto world wants–and this may be a good thing for everyone because it’s often early adopters that are rewarded.